All rights reserved

 Each resource starts with background information that supports teachers to understand the broader context of the social inquiry and the issues the students will be exploring.

-Background information for teachers gives an example of this information for the gender equality social inquiry resource.
+Understanding the context — the gender pay gap gives an example of this information for the gender equality social inquiry resource.

 Exploring social issues through 5 phases of inquiry

 The heart of every social inquiry is a social issue.
 Social issues are issues significant to human society that combine some or all of these factors:

 - a core problem or combination of problems that impacts on people’s lives

 - an ethical dimension that invites students to explore values and perspectives

 - a need for solutions that have real-world applications.

 When students engage emotionally with social issues and are willing to grapple with their complexity, they are on the path to becoming the “critical, active, informed, and responsible citizens” that The New Zealand Curriculum envisions.

 Each resource has a page with suggested activities that take you through 5 phases of the social inquiry process: